Domain Expertise Matters in Business if It’s among Your Core Competencies

 employees working together

-Have you ever experienced working for someone and noticing that you know more about the nitty-gritty, the actual ins and outs of daily operations, than they do?
+Have you ever experienced working for someone and noticed that you know more about the nitty-gritty, the actual ins and outs of daily operations, than they do?

-If all you have is an idea, but it’s a great one, things can work out regardless.
+If all you have is an idea, but it’s great, things can work out regardless.
 You can hire people to address personal deficiencies.
 You don’t need to know the flavor profile of Citra hops to run a profitable brewery, for example.
-Specific knowledge helps, but what really matters are your management skills and how you establish a business model that works.
+Specific knowledge helps, but what matters are your management skills and how you establish a business model that works.

 Yet domain expertise deserves to be accorded greater importance.
 In fact, without it, success is highly improbable in today’s world.